 Based on the principle of glycemic index, there may be a few healthier alternatives.
 While you cannot take the sugar out of the dessert, you can choose a lower carb (more protein) dessert like Rasagulla or badam halwa.
 Flax seed and coconut flour have very little glycemic index because of their high fiber content.
 Coconut burfi should also score relatively lower in glycemic index compared to other grain based desserts.

 I hope these give you ideas to change your meal patterns a little.
 Do you have any ideas to share to lower the glycemic index of a south indian meal?
 Share it with us below

-I am not a doctor or a nutritionist, this article is purely my view based on research and anecdotes on this topic.
+I am not a doctor or a nutritionist, this article is purely my view based on research, numbers and anecdotes on this topic.
 Talk to your doctor or nutritionist for additional info.
 Here are some links to solid research and advice regarding the basics of Glycemic Index and Glycemic load as a starting point for information.

 - https://youtu.be/LylsVQ8HFIw – This is a youtube link to an Italian scientist gives you the down low on GI

 - http://www.health.harvard.edu/diseases-and conditions/glycemic_index_and_glycemic_load_for_100_foods This link is a Harvard health publication that gives you Glycemic index and glycemic load for 100+ foods

 - http://www.gisymbol.com This website has some great info on Glycemic Index

 - The Glycemic Load Diabetes Solution: Six Steps to Optimal Control of Your Adult-Onset (Type 2) Diabetes by Dr Rob Thompson